Xi'an Y-20: Propulsion

 The Y-20 prototypes were powered by four 12-ton thrust Soloviev D-30KP-2 engines, and the aircraft entered production in 2016 with those engines.
 However, there had always been plans to develop Chinese alternatives.

-Testing with the Chengdu WS-18 engine (Chinese reverse engineered copy of imported D-30KP-2) may have occurred by late 2017.
+Testing with the Chengdu WS-18 engine (reverse-engineered copy of D-30KP-2) may have occurred by late 2017.
 Compared to the D-30, the WS-18 was 300 kg lighter, weighing in at 2000 kg; with thrust increased from 12.5 per ton of the D-30 to 13.2 per ton; fuel consumption of the WS-18 was also reduced in comparison to the D-30, and the mean time between overhaul of the WS-18 was 3000 hours.
 However, because the increase in thrust was not significant in comparison to the D-30, the WS-18 was only likely to be a stopgap measure before the more modern Shenyang WS-20 was ready.

 The Chinese had also always intended to replace the Soloviev D-30KP-2 with the 14-ton thrust Shenyang WS-20, which was required for the Y-20 to achieve its maximum cargo capacity of 66 tons.
 The WS-20 was derived from the core of the Shenyang WS-10, an indigenous Chinese turbofan engine for fighter aircraft.
 Single-engine testing with the WS-20 may have occurred by February 2019.
+The WS-20 is more fuel efficient than D-30KP, has higher thrust, giving Y-20 better range, endurance, and a higher operational altitude.

 Four-engine in-flight testing may have occurred by December 2020.
-The engine was still in development in late-2021.
+The engine continued in development in late-2021.
 In March 2023, Y-20 planes equipped with Shenyang WS-20 engines (designated Y-20B) were likely incorporated into the PLAAF service.
 In the same month, the executive of Aero Engine Corporation of China (AECC) announced the that China "[had] overcome all technical bottlenecks" regarding engines such as the WS-20.
+The switch reduced China's reliance on Russian engines.

 Transport capacity

-The Y-20's four-meter tall hold can lift up to 66 tons, and transport up to 2 Type 15 tanks or 1 Type 99A tank over a distance of 7800 km.
+The Y-20's four-meter-tall hold can lift up to 66 t, and transport up to 2 Type 15 tanks or 1 Type 99A tank over a distance of 7800 km.

-The aircraft provides various internal configurations, in which one of which allows for a separate passenger deck above the cargo.
+The aircraft provides various internal configurations, one of which allows for a separate passenger deck above the cargo.
 Rails are mounted on the ceiling to facilitate offloading in areas where the rear ramp is inaccessible.